 That includes priority seating at restaurants and access to a special lounge on embarkation day, where they can wait in comfort to board the ship.
 The Celebrity Concierge Class embarkation lunch menu in the main dining room was once a much-anticipated tradition among cruisers, but Celebrity has moved the date of the luncheon for each cruise itinerary and announces the date onboard the ship.

-Concierge Class passengers receive priority seating at onboard restaurants and access to a special lounge on embarkation day, where they can wait in comfort to board the ship.
-In-room amenities include a welcome bottle of sparkling wine with a commemorative label, pillow menu, afternoon canapes, fresh fruit, special toiletries, an upgraded spa showerhead and use of binoculars, a golf umbrella and an extra hair dryer.
-These balcony cabins are often located in more desirable locations on the ship (upper decks, often midship) than the standard balconies.
-Despite the name, Concierge Class passengers do not have access to a personal concierge; they can use the ship's concierge who is available to all cruisers.
+In-room Concierge Class amenities include a welcome bottle of sparkling wine with a commemorative label, pillow menu, afternoon canapes, fresh fruit, special toiletries, an upgraded spa showerhead and use of binoculars, a golf umbrella and an extra hair dryer.
+Celebrity Concierge Class balcony cabins are often located in more desirable locations on the ship (upper decks, often midship) compared to Celebrity's standard balcony rooms.

-Your decision really comes down to which perks are worth your money.
-Choose Aqua Class if you want to spend a lot of time in the spa and its thermal suite or prefer to dine at an exclusive restaurant, rather than in the main dining room.
+The decision between Aqua Class and Concierge Class on Celebrity cruises really comes down to which perks are right for you.
+Choose Aqua Class if you want to spend a lot of time in the spa and its thermal suite or prefer healthier dining options than you'll find in the main dining room.
 Choose Concierge Class if you don't mind paying extra for a prime cabin location and some nominal extra amenities.